healthfinch/policies/disaster_recovery_policy.md

 2. Plan Deactivation

-If the healthfinch environment is moved back to the original site from the alternative site, all hardware used at the alternate site should be handled and disposed of according to the Catalyze Media Disposal Policy.
+If the healthfinch environment is moved back to the original site from the alternative site, all hardware used at the alternate site should be handled and disposed of according to the healthfinch Media Disposal Policy.

+### Applicable Standards from the HITRUST Common Security Framework

+* 12.c - Developing and Implementing Continuity Plans Including Information Security

+### Applicable Standards from the HIPAA Security Rule

+* 164.308(a)(7)(i) - Contingency Plan

+### Applicable Standards from the SOC2 Trust Services Principles